MasterCat3/ai-music-generator-idea/README.md

 ## Challenges

 This AI idea is not a magic bullet fix for all agricultural problems.
 Its success depends on healthy conditions conducive to environmental and plant health and may vary based on numerous factors.
 Deploying an AI system such as this on a large farm would require a very large number of speakers due to the short distance that sound waves at an ideal volume range for this application would travel.
 Different frequencies and melodies may have significantly different effects on different plant species, further complicating the system.
-While quantifying these effects on every species in a particular ecosystem may be near impossible,
+While quantifying these effects on every species in a particular ecosystem may be near impossible, I believe a well-trained AI model would be able to gather sufficient data to make a quality assessment of the health of the farm.

 When used as intended, I do not forsee any significant harms or ethical issues.
-However, successful and ethical deployment requires attention to an ideal volume and the design of the melody generator must be designed carefully to avoid creating dissonent frequencies.
+However, successful and ethical deployment requires attention to an ideal volume and the design of the melody generator in order to have a beneficial effect and avoid playing dissonent frequencies.

 Any model with a thereputic purpose, such as this one, should be thorougly tested in high-quailty trials to ensure its safety and efficacy.

 ## What next?

 My focus is on plants; however, it is conceivable that similar models could be developed to support mycelial networks, algae, animals, and humans.

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you need to move on?
+It is my hope that thoughtful AI developers, musicians, conservationists, farmers, biologists, and experts from other related fields will work together to achieve the successful implementaion and evolution of AI systems such as this one.

 ## Acknowledgments